Boosting your muscle growth and energy output can be done by a variety of methods, but one easy way is utilizing a branched-chain amino acid (BCAA).

 While many people get BCAAs from the meat that they eat during meals, some individuals may benefit from supplementation of BCAAs.
 We have discussed that BCAA can directly feed skeletal muscles, so those that are looking to build more muscle mass would benefit from supplementation of BCAA.
 We also mentioned that muscle burns more calories than fat and that people looking to get rid of excess fat would too benefit from BCAA supplementation.

-Additionally, vegans and vegetarians who do not eat meat or minimize the amount of meat consumed may benefit from supplementation of BCAAs.
+Vegans and vegetarians and all those who do not eat meat or minimize the amount of meat they consume may benefit from supplementation of BCAAs.
 BCAAs derived entirely from plant-based sources are available.
 Research has also shown that BCAAs increase endurance during aerobic exercise, which means that marathon runners, joggers, and CrossFit junkies may want to consider supplementing their exercise routines with BCAAs.
 Either way, you should consult your healthcare professional before starting or stopping supplements or medications you are taking.

 What are the best BCAAs?

 In general, the overall best BCAA supplement is the Genius BCAA Powder.
 With 5g per serving of our three main BCAAs and added ingredients–such as Rhodiola for energy and stamina, as well as other components to aid in muscle recovery–this supplement stands out from the crowd.
 Genius BCAA powder also does not contain artificial add-ins.

 For those who tend to steer clear of stronger tasting supplements, we at RAVE recommend the Nutricost BCAA Powder.
 If you’re looking for a BCAA supplement that gives you nothing but BCAAs, then the Nutricost BCAA powder is the one for you.
 Providing 5g of BCAA and priced at only $21.95 for 90 servings, this product also provides the most bang for the buck, making it one of the most affordable from the list above.